t9md/atom-keystroke/README.md

 Currently just provide `buildCommandSpecsFromKeyBindings` function only.
 Which can be used to process keymap file bundled in your developing package.

-I'll example with `example-pkg` package which bundle it's own keymap in `keymaps/example-pkg.cson` file.
+I'll explain with `example-pkg` package which bundles it's own keymap in `keymaps/example-pkg.cson` file.

 You have to do TWO things.